-For reflex testing I use biceps C56, triceps C78 and pronator quadratus C8.
-Always compare to other side, as many people have reduced reflex response (more so with increased age) and we are not looking for generalities, rather specific variations.
-Also consider using alternative positions or the Jendrassik manoeuvre in situations of poor reflex testing.
-For increasing upper limb reflex responses, I normally use the thigh adduction squeeze, but apparently the teeth clench is more appropriate.
-In general in private practice you will be seeing clients with reduced or absent reflexes due to nerve compression, however be alert to the rarity that presents with hyper reflexia - indicating an upper motor neurone involvement.
+For reflex testing, I use biceps C56, triceps C78 and pronator quadratus C8.
+Always compare to the other side, as many people have reduced reflex response (more so with increased age) and we are not looking for generalities, but rather specific variations.
+Also, consider using alternative positions or the Jendrassik manoeuvre in situations of poor reflex testing.
+For increasing upper limb reflex responses, I normally use the thigh adduction squeeze (i.e., Jendrassik maneuver), but apparently, the teeth clench is more appropriate.
+In general in private practice you will be seeing clients with reduced or absent reflexes due to nerve compression, however, be alert to the rarity that presents with hyperreflexia - indicating an upper motor neurone involvement.

-In some ways sensation testing lacks the most clarity with regards to testing.
+In some ways, sensation testing lacks the most clarity with regard to testing.
 Remember when testing sensation due to suspected nerve compression, you are initially testing for the reduction or absence of sensation.
-Clients often say an area feels numb, to which I ask, if I placed a lit cigarette on it would you feel it?
+Clients often say an area feels numb, to which I ask if I placed a lit cigarette on it would you feel it?
 Invariable the answer is 'yes I would feel it', so what they are describing is altered sensation rather than lack of sensation and this can have many causes.
 Vibration (placing a tuning fork on boney prominences) and pressure are conveyed by large myelinated fibre and these sensations are lost first when a nerve is compressed.
 I don't routinely test these clinically, rather I test light touch/pain/temperature using a monofilament as these sensations are lost after a period of compression.
-Monofilaments are traditionally used for testing diabetic related sensation loss, but are also a great way to have a calibrated applied pressure for skin sensation testing.
-Light touch is conveyed by the thinly myelinated (A delta) and un-myelinated nerve fibres (C fibres).
+Monofilaments are traditionally used for testing diabetic-related sensation loss, but are also a great way to have a calibrated applied pressure for skin sensation testing.
+Light touch is conveyed by the thinly myelinated (A-delta) and un-myelinated nerve fibres (C fibres).

-With regards to sensation, it is important to consider non-dermatomal sensation.
+With regard to sensation, it is important to consider non-dermatomal sensation.
 Some upper quadrant muscles (myotomes) project pain and pins & needle sensations into the arms.
 Diabetic neuropathy needs to be considered if symptoms are bilateral, peripheral and nocturnal in nature.
-Also elements of chronic pain can be neuropathic, with non-dermatomal patterns, expanding receptive fields and sensitivity to cold testing.
+Also, elements of chronic pain can be neuropathic, with non-dermatomal patterns, expanding receptive fields and sensitivity to cold testing.

 You can view a video of this examination here.